flipperdevices/flipperzero-firmware/documentation/js/js_storage.md

 ## File

 This class implements methods for working with file.
-To get an object of the File class, use the `OpenFile` method.
+To get an object of the File class, use the `openFile` method.

 <br>